xlegend1024/wow-player-churn/readme.md

 ### Period of playing game in months

 - 55.2 % of player drop after a month of game play
+- When the gamer pass 8 months, they might play to 4 or more
+- 13-months mean that the gamer played the game since January to December, the first month counts a 1

 ![](./images/pie_bar_play_duration_in_month.png)